fltk-rs/demos/README.md

 - plotters: Use plotters for live plotting (drawing animations) with fltk.
 - raqote: Use raqote for custom drawing.
 - tinyskia: Use tiny-skia for custom drawing.
+- systray: Use nwg to create an fltk app with systray functionalities on Windows.

 The demos can be run by accessing any of the directories and running:
 ```